StatistikStadtZuerich/sszvis/docs/static/intro-starterkit.md

 ## Composition of examples

-To get a better understanding of the structure in the code examples, here's an overview of the config objects.
+To get a better understanding of the structure in the code examples, here's an examplary overview of the basic code samples.

 ### EXTERNAL_CONFIG

+The `EXTERNAL_CONFFIG` is an example of an object storing information which is being provided from an external service, such as a CMS.

 ```code|lang-html
     <script>